zexus34/Chat_App/README.md

 # ChatApp

 **ChatApp** is a modern, feature-rich real-time communication platform built with Next.js (App Router) as a standalone application.
-It's designed to connect people through seamless messaging and video calls.
+It's designed to connect people through seamless messaging.
 Whether you're chatting one-on-one with friends or collaborating in group conversations, ChatApp offers a scalable, intuitive, and responsive experience.
 It leverages cutting-edge technologies like Auth.js v5 for secure authentication and PostgreSQL (via Prisma) for robust user management.
 User data, such as profiles and authentication details, is managed through direct interactions with the database, while chat functionalities (messages, etc.) are handled by a dedicated backend service which also uses MongoDB (via Mongoose) for efficient chat storage.
 The user interface, crafted with [shadcn/ui](https://ui.shadcn.com/) components, ensures a sleek, accessible, and visually appealing design.

 This project is perfect for developers looking to explore a full-stack application with real-time communication features or for anyone seeking a customizable chat platform to adapt to their needs.